pensoft/OpenBiodiv/Ontology/RDF_Guide.md

-We do not believe other data providers ought to use the same formal way to store biodiversity information in their databases, as they might be using a different database.
+We do not believe other data providers ought to use the same formal way to store biodiversity information in their databases, as they might be using a different database application, or even paradigm.
 However, we do believe that should information exchange between OpenBiodiv and these other data providers occur, biodiversity information ought to at least follow the same conceptual model presented herein.

 For a discussion see [Specification of Conceptualization](https://www.obitko.com/tutorials/ontologies-semantic-web